 Put yourself in your user’s shoes without your own preconceptions and assumptions on how it should work and what it should be.
 For this, we need empathy (and good listening skills) allowing you to observe and challenge assumptions of what you already think you know about your users.

 Be open to some surprises!

-This isn’t an exhaustive list, but covers some of the more popular methods of research.
+It isn’t an exhaustive list, but covers some of the more popular methods of research.
 Our student team lead runs through many of them in the video below.

 - Guerrilla testing: Fast and low cost testing methods such as on the street videos, field observations, reviews of paper sketches or online tools for remote usability testing.

 - Interviews: One on one interviews that follow a preset selection of questions prompting the user to describe their interactions, thoughts and feelings in relation to a product or service, or even the environment of the product/service.